Rain Barrel Program

 - Once the credit is approved, it will appear on the resident’s monthly water bill.

-- Rebate Application (PDF)
+- Online Rebate Application Form

 RAINWATER HARVESTING INFORMATION